Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 regarding Lyra.

 With the context established, Isaiah tested Rose's understanding of the `[Echoes of the Soul]` skill, specifically the ' novelty catalyst'.
-Rose accurately articulated its function and implications.
-Isaiah then assigned her the task: "Find me another playmate."
-He instructed her to discreetly identify, persuade, and brief a 'suitable' new partner for an ' intense engagement' to trigger the skill's novelty boost, leaving the selection criteria entirely to her discretion ("I will leave it entirely to you, my kitten").

-After a flicker of possessive pain, Rose accepted the critical mission with focused determination.
-Isaiah then reassured her, whispering intimately, "You will *always* be my favorite playmate.
-My first.
-My most... *satisfactory*," deliberately using the trigger word.
-This reassurance anchored her, filling her with ecstatic relief and renewed devotion.
+Rose accurately articulated its function and implications: the skill thrived on intense interpersonal resonance, but the *first* encounter with a *new* source provided the most powerful boost.

+Isaiah then assigned her the critical, morally complex task: "Find me another playmate."
+He explicitly tasked Rose, his 'Right Hand Kitten', with procuring a new *resource* to fuel his power via the skill's novelty effect.
+He instructed her to use her discretion and Guild knowledge to discreetly identify and assess potential candidates – perhaps vulnerable individuals, those easily persuaded, or those whose own desires might align with intense, potentially rough encounters.
+Her role was not just identification, but active persuasion or manipulation to secure their compliance.

+Crucially, she was to brief the chosen candidate, preparing them not for romance, but for an intense, likely purely physical 'engagement' focused entirely on providing the necessary stimulus for *his* skill, ensuring they understood the expectation of willingness and intensity without revealing the true, supernatural reason.
+Absolute secrecy and complete deniability linking the procured 'playmate' back to Isaiah or official Guild activity were paramount.
+He left the specific methods and selection entirely to her judgment ("I will leave it entirely to you, my kitten").

+After a visible flicker of possessive pain at the thought of another woman, Rose's devotion and understanding of the task's necessity for his power won out.
+She accepted the mission with cold, focused determination ("Consider it handled, Master").
+Isaiah then deliberately reassured her of her premier status, whispering intimately that she would always be his 'favorite playmate', his 'first', his 'most satisfactory', using the trigger word to anchor her loyalty and secure her enthusiastic compliance despite the difficult nature of the task.
+This reassurance was vital, transforming potential resentment into energized resolve.

 Ready for the mission, she awaited final dismissal.
 Isaiah instructed her to return to her duties and confirmed he was heading to the Dungeon.
 Rose offered a supervisory escort, which Isaiah declined ("Blend back in.").
-Offering final quiet praise ("Good work today, kitten"), he instructed her to report progress later and left the office, heading towards Babel Tower for his delve, leaving Rose to begin her crucial, morally ambiguous task.
+Offering final quiet praise ("Good work today, kitten"), he instructed her to report progress later and left the office, heading towards Babel Tower for his delve, leaving Rose to begin her crucial, morally ambiguous task of procuring a 'playmate'.

 *(End of Recap: Day 14 - Morning)*